Establishing the Defence

 Does the Patel v Mirza Test Apply?

-Patel v Mirza 3 WLR 399 was not a tort claim, and so it is unclear whether it changes the way the defence of illegality in tort.
+Patel v Mirza 3 WLR 399 was not a tort claim.
+For a time it was unclear whether it changed the way the defence of illegality in tort.
 Illegality in tort was previously governed by the House of Lords decision in Gray v Thames Trains Ltd EWCA Civ 713 (which was not definitively approved or disapproved of in Patel).
 In that case, Lord Hoffman stated that there were two illegality rules in tort:

 The narrow rule: a claimant cannot recover in tort for the consequences of a criminal sanction.
 This prevents the claimant from recovering any damages which are the consequence of a criminal sentence being imposed on him (such as the cost of a fine).